EOG Strangle Strategy

 EOG (EOG Resources, Inc.), in the Energy sector, (Oil & Gas Exploration & Production industry), listed on NYSE.

-EOG Resources, Inc., together with its subsidiaries, explores for, develops, produces, and markets crude oil, and natural gas and natural gas liquids.
-Its principal producing areas are in New Mexico and Texas in the United States; and the Republic of Trinidad and Tobago.
-As of December 31, 2021, it had total estimated net proved reserves of 3,747 million barrels of oil equivalent, including 1,548 million barrels (MMBbl) of crude oil and condensate reserves; 829 MMBbl of natural gas liquid reserves; and 8,222 billion cubic feet of natural gas reserves.
+EOG Resources, Inc., together with its subsidiaries, explores for, develops, produces, and markets crude oil, natural gas liquids, and natural gas in producing basins in the United States, the Republic of Trinidad and Tobago, and internationally.
+The company also offers crude oil and condensate, and gathering, processing and marketing.
 The company was formerly known as Enron Oil & Gas Company.
 EOG Resources, Inc. was incorporated in 1985 and is headquartered in Houston, Texas.

 A beta of 0.28 indicates EOG has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
+The trailing P/E of 10.95 is on the value side, where IV often compresses outside event windows because forward growth expectations are already discounted into the share price.
 EOG pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a strangle on EOG?